sahanasjay/data_journalism_portfolio/README.md

 ## Reverse engineering project

-I went through the process of [recreating core findings](https://github.com/sahanasjay/data_journalism_portfolio/blob/main/reverse_engineering_project/analysis.Rmd) from "[Out of control](https://www.latimes.com/projects/la-me-street-racing/)", a story about a story about street racing fatalities from the Los Angeles Times.
+I went through the process of [recreating core findings](https://github.com/sahanasjay/data_journalism_portfolio/blob/main/reverse_engineering_project/analysis.Rmd) from "[Out of control](https://www.latimes.com/projects/la-me-street-racing/)", a story about street racing fatalities from the Los Angeles Times.

 I edited, cleaned and commented all of the code for this project, and wrote a significant portion of it.